coderefinery/installation/content/conda.md

 ## Conda path verification

-The following command should return something in the terminal you plan on using.
+The following command should return a version number in the terminal you plan on using.

 ```console